DEJanifer/Smart-Market-Retail-SSR/src/posts/is-your-breakroom-driving-employees-away.md

 ---
-title: 'Is Your Breakroom Driving Employees Away?
-5 Signs You Need a Micro Market'
+title: "Is Your Breakroom Driving Employees Away?
+5 Signs You Need a Micro Market"
-slug: 'is-your-breakroom-driving-employees-away'
+slug: "is-your-breakroom-driving-employees-away"
-date: 'August 18, 2025'
+date: "August 18, 2025"
-author: 'Devin Janifer'
+author: "Devin Janifer"
-summary: 'Boost employee satisfaction and transform your company culture by upgrading to a Micro Market, the ultimate modern breakroom solution.
-This guide reveals the five warning signs that your current office amenities are failing and shows how unattended retail technology can solve them'
+summary: "Boost employee satisfaction and transform your company culture by upgrading to a Micro Market, the ultimate modern breakroom solution.
+This guide reveals the five warning signs that your current office amenities are failing and shows how unattended retail technology can solve them."
-imageUrl: '/blog-4-dimmly-lit-break-room.webp'
+imageUrl: "/blog-4-dimmly-lit-break-room.webp"
-metaTitle: 'Upgrade Your Breakroom with a Micro Market | Smart Market Retail Blog'
+metaTitle: "Upgrade Your Breakroom with a Micro Market | Smart Market Retail Blog"
 metaDescription: "Boost employee satisfaction and transform your company culture with modern breakroom solutions.
 The 5 signs that tell you to upgrade to a Micro Market."
 ---